isomerpages/mol-services/_government-services/03-buy-hdb/00a-overview(accordion).md

       You may apply for a flat in the following purchase modes
         - [Build-To-Order/Sale of Balance Flats](https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/new/sales-launches/bto-sbf-open-booking?anchor=upcomingBTO){:target="_blank"}
         - [Open Booking of Flat](https://esales.hdb.gov.sg/bp25/launch/open/OPEN_page_7142/home.html){:target="_blank"}<br>

        *You can apply online anytime and receive a queue number for flat booking and book a flat as early as the next working day, where possible.*
   - title: Check Flat Application Status
     content: |
-      If you have already applied, you can [check your application status](https://services2.hdb.gov.sg/webapp/BP13BTOENQWeb/BP13RSLT.jsp?strSystem=BTO1){:target="_blank"} and whether a queue number has been balloted to you.
+      As an applicant, you can [check for updates](https://services2.hdb.gov.sg/webapp/BP13BTOENQWeb/BP13RSLT.jsp?strSystem=BTO1){:target="_blank"} regarding your flat application and whether a queue number has been balloted to you.
   - title: Book your preferred flat unit
     content: |
-      You will be invited to an [HDB flat selection appointment](https://services2.hdb.gov.sg/webapp/SX05AWSPCP/SX05PSPCPLogin.jsp){:target="_blank"} within two weeks from your appointment.
+      You will be invited to an [HDB flat selection appointment](https://services2.hdb.gov.sg/webapp/SX05AWSPCP/SX05PSPCPLogin.jsp){:target="_blank"} within two weeks from your HDB appointment.

-      You will be required to pay an option fee via NETS when you head down to HDB for the appointment to book your flat.
-You will also be invited to [apply housing grants](#grants) if eligible.
+      At this appointment, you will be required to pay a booking fee via NETS.
+You can also [apply housing grants](#grants) if eligible.

-      The [option fees](https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/new/finance/costs-and-fees){:target="_blank"} depends on the type of flat you choose (e.g. $1000 for 3-room flats and $2000 for 4-room or larger flats).
+      The [booking fees](https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/new/finance/costs-and-fees){:target="_blank"} range from $1000 to $2000 depending on the type of flat you choose.
   - title: Sign Agreement for Lease
     content: |
-      A 5% downpayment will be required at this stage.
-You can also consider if you can split your downpayment into 2 instalments using [Staggered Downpayment Scheme](https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/new/schemes-and-grants/staggered-downpayment-scheme){:target="_blank"}.

       You (and all persons listed in the application) will also need to bring along original copies of these [documents](https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/new/buying-process/documents-and-checklists){:target="_blank"}:
         - Identity cards
         - Receipt of booking fee
         - Bank passbook and/or a photo of bank statements with your name and bank account number (for the booking fee to be returned to you)
         - Letter of Offer from the bank that you will be taking housing loan
         - Latest CPF statement(s) if you are currently employed
         - Power of Attorney (if you are authorising someone to represent you)
           - The person representing you must bring one certified true copy by the solicitors and two photocopies of the signed Power of Attorney

-      You will also need to log into your SingPass during your appointment if you intend to use CPF savings to pay for your downpayment.
+      You will also need to log into your SingPass during your appointment if you intend to use CPF savings to pay for your downpayment (usually 10% of the flat price).
+You can consider if you can split your downpayment into 2 instalments using [Staggered Downpayment Scheme](https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/new/schemes-and-grants/staggered-downpayment-scheme){:target="_blank"}.
   - title: <a name="keys"></a>Collect Your Keys
     content: |
       You will be invited by HDB to collect your keys when your project is ready.
-      Check your HDB appointment online to know when to collect your keys <a href="https://services2.hdb.gov.sg/webapp/SX05AWSPCP/SX05PSPCPLogin.jsp" target="_blank">here.</a><br>
+      Check your <a href="https://services2.hdb.gov.sg/webapp/SX05AWSPCP/SX05PSPCPLogin.jsp" target="_blank">HDB appointment online</a> to know when you can collect your keys.<br>

-      You (and all persons listed in the application) will also need to bring along original copies of these [documents](https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/new/buying-process/documents-and-checklists){:target="_blank"}:
+      Do bring along original copies of these [documents](https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/new/buying-process/documents-and-checklists){:target="_blank"} for your appointment:
-      - Identity cards
+      - Identity cards of all persons listed in the application
       - Certificate of insurance
         - You must buy fire insurance from HDB's appointed insurer, [FWD Singapore Pte Ltd (FWD)](https://www.fwd.com.sg/fire-insurance/){:target="_blank"}, if you are taking an HDB housing loan.
       - Latest CPF statement(s) if you are currently employed